rongrongwei/covid-checker/README.md

 Login Info: Default Password is "123"
 Requirements: Java8, JavaFX, SceneBuild (v3 or greater)

 Important notes: When testing this application the default password is always "123".

+App does not depend on data for demo.
+To test app, enter sample survey data for sick person and check response in Administrator View (password = "123").

 ## Instructions for importing application to Eclipse
 Step 1: Dowload the archive file `covidAppFinalProject.zip` from the root directory of the project